 To overcome adverse selection problem, an insurance company must try to understand the controls that exist within banks and the losses that have been experienced.
 As a result of such an assessment, it may not charge the same premium to all banks.

+Chapter Summary